Skip to Main Content

 Niseko’s Legendary Snow

-This is the reason you’re here.
-The thing that put Japanese skiing and snowboarding on the map.
-The secret’s out folks.
-Japan has the deepest powder on Earth.
+This is the reason you’re here, the thing that put Japanese skiing and snowboarding on the map.
+The secret's out, folks - Japan has the deepest powder on Earth.
 Due to a unique conflux of moisture-laden ocean air and the sudden uplift of a mountainous island, the higher reaches of the archipelago nation get absolutely bombarded with snow to the tune of 300-600 inches annually across the mountainous regions.
 Current weather and lift status here.

-On the northernmost island of Hokkaido, arctic winds blow in from Siberia to bring colder temps and slightly drier conditions than the resort of Japan.
-That means that while the snow might be slightly less consistently bottomless than places like Myoko (but it’s still Japan, so who are we kidding), it tends to be a bit higher quality.
 Those familiar with a coastal snowpack found in places like Tahoe, Whistler, and the Pacific Northwest will be pleasantly surprised to find that Hokkaido’s Siberian breezes keep the air temps a bit colder and the snow light and fluffy.
 When you come to Niseko to ski or snowboard, you can reasonably expect a few inches to a foot of blower powder topping you off nearly every day of the winter.
 Not too shabby huh?

 To get a sense of how good it can be, check out "DEEPER" below from our friends at Oyuki which was filmed in the larger Niseko area: